100% Fad Free

 - Classifies certain foods or supplements as being magical

-Listed below are ways to identify a fad diet and move towards sustainable healthy eating habits:
+Listed below are ways to avoid a fad diet and move towards sustainable healthy eating habits:

 - Take small steps to create permanent changes.